 Increase your average check.
-When all processes are fine-tuned and a customer makes an order/purchase/registration or any target action, you can offer them more.
+You can offer them more when all processes are fine-tuned and a customer makes an order/purchase/registration or any target action.
 Cross-selling and upselling are very effective here.
 For instance, you may use email campaigns.

 - Better design

 After the usability testing, you can implement great design and style solutions in the whole resource as well as its separate elements, pages, or blocks.
 Find out what you really need and what can backfire.
 Anyway, the redesign is a must.

 No Learn More, Go to, or Buy button

 - Saved promotional budget

-We aren’t going to remind you that usability testing is a step forward.
+We aren’t going to remind you that a usability audit is a step forward.
 Sticking to all the recommendations, you will simplify the conversion of visitors into buyers and thus, reduce expenses on clients.
 Also, your promotional campaigns will be better planned, as you will get higher sales with the same budget.

 - Unique design

-You should distinguish yourself from template websites and standard online stores.
-But very often everything is vice versa.
+It would help if you distinguished yourself from template websites and standard online stores.
+But very often, everything is vice versa.
 We look at the websites of our competitors and do something look-alike.
 Sometimes studying the market is useful, yet a unique design will become your defining feature in the ocean of similar offers.

 - Three-click rule

-The essence of this simple recommendation is that users should be able to find all necessary information with no more than three clicks.
-Just three clicks and you get the result.
-There are proponents and opponents of this theory, but anyway we insist on making the resource as simple as possible.
+The essence of this simple recommendation is that users should find all necessary information with no more than three clicks.
+Just three clicks, and you get the result.
+There are proponents and opponents of this theory, but anyway, we insist on making the resource as simple as possible.

 At first, it may seem like we are talking about some obvious things.
 Yet dealing with their own business, people often forget about everything and create a resource to match their personal tastes and needs.
 However, your website is for users.
 They are the ones that will make purchases and recommend you to their friends.
 A website or online store is a direct connection with potential clients, so don’t neglect it.
-After the usability testing, you get clear instructions on how to improve your work and make it more effective.
+After the usability audit, you get clear instructions on improving your work and making it more effective.